-My laboratory is well-equipped for molecular biology work, including thermoshakers and centrifuges, a PCR machine (T100 Thermal Cycler, BioRad), online quantitative PCR (BioRad CFX384); and for rearing and handling of insects and fungi: a temperature-controlled rearing room, incubator for controlled insect rearing and dissecting stereomicroscope (Zeiss, Stemi 508) and biological hood, shakers and incubators for rearing yeasts.
-In order to perform the necessary work a rearing room for the adult fly will be dedicated for this grant.
+Our laboratory is well-equipped for molecular biology, including thermoshakers, centrifuges, a PCR thermocycler (T100, BioRad), and online quantitative PCR (BioRad CFX384).
+For rearing and handling of insects and fungi, the lab has a temperature-controlled rearing room, an incubator for controlled insect rearing, a dissecting stereomicroscope (Zeiss, Stemi 508), a biological hood, and shakers and incubators for culturing yeast.
+A rearing room will be dedicated to adult flies to perform the necessary work for the grant.
 A post-doctoral fellow (100%) and a part-time technician will be recruited for this project.
-Illumina, and nanopore sequencing will be conducted at the Research Resources Center, University of Illinois at Chicago (see support letter from Dr. Stefan J. Green), and Dr. _____ from the MIGAL will assist with the machine learning models (see support letter).
+Illumina and nanopore sequencing will be conducted at the Research Resources Center, University of Illinois at Chicago (see Support Letter from Dr. Stefan J. Green), and Dr. _____ from the MIGAL will assist with the machine learning models (see Support Letter).